Want to chat about a project?

 The films have successfully captured the hearts and minds of thousands of employees, creative partners and volunteers across the Trust.

-The films are currently showing on screens at the organisations headquarters which see’s hundreds of people pass threw it’s doors everyday.
+The films are currently showing on screens at the organisations headquarters which sees hundreds of people pass through its doors everyday.
 Following their success, further films for the National Trust are on the horizon – watch this space.